RayKim3103/RayKim3103.github.io/papers/The MicroArchitecture of SuperScalar Processors (1995).md

 ## Introduction
   Instruction level parallelism was performed using pipelining.
   But, The pipeline initiation rate remained at one instruction per cycle for many years.
   This was a serious bottleneck.
-Thus, SuperScalar processing appears.
+Thus, High Performance Processing is required.

+  2 ways for High Performance
+    1) reduce individual instruction latencies
+    2) execute more instructions in parallel.

+  The way to 'execute more instructions in parallel' is **SuperScalar processing**.

   SuperScalar processing : the ability to initiate multiple instructions during the same clock cycle.
   However, most processor designs inherit a legacy from their predecessors.
 (Binary compatibility)